Yongzheng Emperor: Rationalization of personnel appointment system

 In the early Qing period, the majority of middle-to-low government posts were subject to a mechanical appointment procedure managed by the Board of Personnel, which was a lottery rule.
 More specifically, candidates would first be classified into three categories, namely degree holders, office purchasers, and officials waiting for promotion, based on their sources of candidature.
 These candidates or so-called offices-in-waiting were then assigned to different posts by drawing lots on a monthly basis, known as month selection.
 This random appointment procedure stemmed from the late Ming dynasty.
-Sun Piyang, a minister of the Board of Personnel during the Wanli emperor's reign of Ming, was said to invent the method of drawing lots with the intention of introducing fairness into personnel selection when the Ming court was mired in faction politics.
-It was apparent that this rule-based appointment procedure was conductive to curtailing patronage-network building and rent-seeking, although at the cost of flexibility.
+Sun Piyang, a minister of the Board of Personnel during the Wanli emperor's reign of Ming, was said to have invented the method of drawing lots with the intention of introducing fairness into personnel selection when the Ming court was mired in faction politics.

-Considering the limitation of monthly selection, the Yongzheng Emperor, inspired by a memorial of Jin Hong, the provincial administrative commissioner of Guangxi province, decided to launch a structural reform on the appointment system in 1731.
+Considering the limitation of monthly selection, the Yongzheng Emperor, inspired by a memorial of Jin Hong, the provincial administrative commissioner of Guangxi province, decided to launch a structural reform to the appointment system in 1731.
 In the new appointment system, local jurisdictions first were classified into two groups according to governance difficulties.
 More specifically, to prioritize local jurisdictions and allocate appointment power accordingly, the governability of each jurisdiction was decomposed into four elements, or four "characters": Chong, Fan, Pi, and Nan.
 "Chong" (thoroughfare) referred to places at busy highways and was designed to capture the characteristics of commercial potential or military significance.
-“Fan” (troublesome) stood for places with a great deal of onerous official business.
-“Pi” (wearisome) was the area having difficulty collecting taxes.
-“Nan” (difficult) referred to the places with crime-prone subjects and recurring violent engagement.
+"Fan" (troublesome) stood for places with a great deal of onerous official business.
+"Pi" (wearisome) indicated areas having difficulty collecting taxes.
+"Nan" (difficult) referred to the places with crime-prone subjects and recurring violent engagement.
 Moreover, posts of jurisdictions containing all four elements would be ranked as very important positions and posts of places with three elements would be rated as important posts, whereas posts of places having less than two elements would be tagged as middle-level positions (two elements) or easy posts (one-zero element) respectively.